-20. Share capital

-2020 £ 2019 £
+2022 £ 2021 £

 Shares of £1 each issued and fully paid

-At 1 April 81 82
+At 1 April 129 81

-Transferred from Barony Housing 50 -
+Transferred from Barony Housing - 50

 Association

-Issued during year × - 2
+Issued during year 2 -

-Surrendered during year (2) (3)
+Surrendered during year (10) (2)

-At 31 March 129 81
+At 31 March 121 129

 Each member of the Association holds one share of £1 in the Association.
 Share capital is non-equity and does not carry any rights to dividend payments.
 When a shareholder ceases to be a member, that share is cancelled and the amount paid thereon becomes the property of the Association.
 Each member has a right to vote at members' meetings.